zengkaipeng/UAlign/readme.md

                     [--use_class] #add it into command for reaction class known setting
 ```

-The script will summary all the results into a $\texttt{json}$ file under output folder, named by the timestamp.
+The script will summary all the results into a `json` file under output folder, named by the timestamp.
 And to evaluate the result to get top-$k$ accuracy, use   the following command:

 ```shell
 python evaluate_answer.py --beams $beam_size_for_beam_search --path $path_of_result